Daryl Morini

-Daryl Morini is Deputy Editor on e-IR.
+Daryl Morini is an editor-at-large of E-IR.
 He is pursuing a PhD in preventive diplomacy at the University of Queensland, Australia.
 Follow him on Twitter @DarylMorini

 The IR Survey